AleksandrGontcharov/template-quickstart-collection/README.md

 # Template Quick Start Collection

-A collection of templates for MLAS.
+A collection of templates all in one place for various technologies.

 ## Contributing
 Pull requests are welcome.

 ## Authors and acknowledgment

-Created by Aleksandr Gontcharov with support by Jason Carayanniotis.
+Created by Aleksandr Gontcharov.